 Click the images below for Amazon reviews.
 I put a star on the ones we read aloud-- these are stories worth sharing.
 Many are emotionally rich and travel through history.
 If you read them together, magic happens!
 The story comes alive and the characters become someone you both know.
-Looking for books for grown-ups?
+Looking for books for adults?
 Go here.

 A note about the book Echo: I recommend sharing this one together.
 There's so much to talk about.
-Also, the audio version of this specific book is beautiful because it incorporates music.
+Also, the audio version of this book is beautiful because it incorporates music.

 “We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.”